Smooth profinite groups, I: geometrizing Kummer theory: Appendix: variations on -smoothness

-Let $A$ be an $(\F_p,G)$-algebra and let $L_1$ be a locally free $A$-module of rank one, equipped with a (naive) semi-linear action of $G$.
+\begin{defi} Let $n\geq 1$ and $e\in \mathbb{N}$.
+A profinite group $G$ is $(n,e)$-smooth if and only if the following holds.
+Let $A$ be an $(\F_p,G)$-algebra and let $L_1$ be a locally free $A$-module of rank one, equipped with a semi-linear action of $G$.
 Let be a cohomology class.
-Then, there exists an integer $m \geq 0$ with the following property.
+Then, there exists $m \geq 0$ with the following property.